 Then, Jesus made them aware of what they were doing as it was blasphemy to credit the things of God to Satan and his demons.
 There have been many attempts to explain how a sin can be unforgivable but the answer is really simple.
 Salvation is only possible by accepting the grace of God through Jesus Christ.
 This is only possible through the power of the Holy spirit speaking to our souls and calling us to Him as no man comes to Christ on his own.
 When you attribute the working of that Spirit to the devil, then you will not listen to it and will not come to Jesus for salvation.

-Then Jesus' mother and brothers arrived.
-Standing outside, they sent someone in to call him.
-A crowd was sitting around him, and they told him, 'Your mother and brothers are outside looking for you.'
+Then his mother and brothers arrived.
+Standing outside, they sent a message asking for him.
+A crowd was sitting around him; and they said to him, "Your mother and your brothers are outside, asking for you."

 Jesus' mother and brothers showed up to get Him and we must remember that they thought that He was crazy.
 They didn't even want to go inside to get Him but instead sent word in to Him.
 Do you have family and/or friends that think you are crazy since you put your faith in Jesus Christ?
 Do people call you a "Jesus Freak" or some other name that they make fun of?
 If so, you can find comfort in knowing that His own family tried to hide Him away because they thought that He was crazy.